ChrisPenner/ChrisPenner.github.io/site/posts/expressiveness-spectrum.md

 ## In search of the true sweet spot

-This isn't a solved problem yet, but don't worry, there are yet more methods of sequencing effects.
+This isn't a solved problem yet, but don't worry, there are yet more methods of sequencing effects to explore!

-It may take me another 5 years to finally finish it, but at some point we'll continue this journey and explore how we can sequence effects using a hierarchy of Category classes instead, and how this may help us find a more tenable middle-ground on our Expressiveness Spectrum.
+It may take me another 5 years to finally finish it, but at some point we'll continue this journey and explore how we can sequence effects using the hierarchy of Category classes instead.
+Perhaps you've wondered why Arrows don't get more love, we'll dive into that too!
-A place where we can analyze possible execution paths without sacrificing the ability to write the programs we need.
+We'll seek to find a more tenable middle-ground on our Expressiveness Spectrum, a place where we can analyze possible execution paths without sacrificing the ability to write the programs we need.

 I hope this blog post helps others to understand that while Monads were a huge discovery to the benefit of functional programming, that we should keep looking for abstractions which are a better fit for the problems we generally face in day-to-day programming.